Street Art and Graffiti Book

 John D’Oh produced this exhibition of guerrilla art to protest and voice concerns over the removal & sale of high-profile pieces of public street art by corporate groups, including several Banksy works.

 This is no generic coffee table art book.
 Street Art and Graffiti provides an insider view of street art and is essential reading for teachers and students working on Urban Art projects.
-It contains an in-depth exploration of the practices, concepts, and developments of street art that can easily be understood by more general admirers of graffiti and scholars alike.
+It contains an in-depth exploration of street art practices, concepts, and developments that can easily be understood by more general admirers of graffiti and scholars alike.

 The text has previously been purchased by schools and other education establishments in order to inform students and frame debates about an art form that inherently raises issues about the differences between the public and private spheres, between anonymity and identity, and between artistic expression and personal responsibility to others.